 Except for Onion Domain Names, CAs performing validations using this method MUST implement Multi-Perspective Issuance Corroboration as specified in Section 3.2.2.9.
-To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Tokentoken) as the Primary Network Perspective.
+To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. token) as the Primary Network Perspective.

-Note: The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs a separate validation for that FQDNeach of those other FQDNs using an authorized methods.
+Note: \ The CA MUST NOT issue Certificates for other FQDNs that end with all the labels of the validated FQDN unless the CA performs separate validations for each of those other FQDNs using authorized methods.
 This method is NOT suitable for validating Wildcard Domain Names.